admin@sheriffhutton.n-yorks.sch.uk | tel. 01347 878441

 We aim to address the key concerns associated with remote learning, such as online safety, access to educational resources, data protection, and safeguarding.

-We hope the system we put in place helps to
+We hope the systems that are in place help to

 • Minimise the disruption to pupils’ education and the delivery of the curriculum.